 National Licensing Examination

-Students in the DVM Professional Program at the CVM can take the North American Licensing Examination (NAVLE) during their fourth year.
+Students in the DVM Professional Program at the CVMBS can take the North American Licensing Examination (NAVLE) during their fourth year.
 The exam is currently offered in two “exam windows” (four weeks in November/December and two weeks in April).

 Visit the NAVLE website for exam information.